QwertyTheCoder/Minecraft-Bedrock-Crack/README.md

 ### Notes

-•to start the game click play minecraft in mc launcher or mc centres launcher and keep the launcher open even the minecraft is open
+• To start the game click play minecraft in mc launcher or mc centres launcher and keep the launcher open even the minecraft is open

-•If you feel that minecraft is crashing or freezing then switch to mc launcher and clicking play minecraft
+• If you feel that minecraft is crashing or freezing then switch to mc launcher and clicking play minecraft

-•if you find errors contact me personally by emailing me or in discord and with that open an issue
+• If you find errors contact me personally by emailing me or in discord and with that open an issue

 ### System / windows Requirements
 Requirements---